Aciz/QtPack3r/README.md

 # Installation
 Pre-built binaries are available on the [releases page](https://github.com/Aciz/QtPack3r/releases).

 Note that this repository only provides a user interface, it does **NOT** contain Pack3r itself.
 You must download it separately.
+The `Help` menu contains a link to Pack3r's latest release.

 ## Dependencies
 ### Windows